 The course will allow you to develop an in-depth and practical knowledge of international dispute resolution; understand the principles and practice of arbitration and the international context in which this operates; analyse issues in international dispute resolution; apply relevant law/institutional policies to help resolve issues that arise in international disputes and develop critical thinking and autonomous learning skills, to enable you to gain knowledge in an area of considerable commercial interest, which will enhance employability potential in the international dispute resolution area.

 The course commences with an induction weekend in Leicester which take place on 11th-12th September 2020, and the Core Module, (worth 30 credits) is then studied from 28th September 2020 through to the end of December 2020 and is assessed by written coursework.

 From January to December 2021, students study the next two 30 credit modules (giving a total of 90 credits for the first year of study).

 In the second year, January to December 2022, students study the final two 15 credit modules and write a 15,000 word dissertation on a topic of their choice on a legal issue within the context of construction law.

 Students will all study the Core Module and will then specialise by choosing from the modules listed below.
 Please see the Course Structure section for a full explanation.

 EU Referendum Statement: UPDATE

-In light of the outcome of the recent EU Referendum on the UK’s membership of the European Union we wanted to reassure you that DMU remains as committed as ever to academic excellence as well as welcoming students from all countries, whether from Europe or the wider world.
+In light of the outcome of the recent EU Referendum on the UK’s membership of the European Union we wanted to reassure you that we remain as committed as ever to academic excellence as well as welcoming students from all countries, whether from Europe or the wider world.

 Both companies based in the UK and those wishing to import into the UK will likely be affected by Brexit.
-De Montfort’s flexible programmes will ensure that when changes happen you'll be in a position to understand and act on them immediately.
+Our flexible programmes will ensure that when changes happen you'll be in a position to understand and act on them immediately.